cpury/cpury.github.io/_posts/2017-08-09-learning-math.md

 excerpt: >
   Since ancient times, it has been known that machines excel at math while humans are pretty good at detecting cats in pictures.
 But with the advent of deep learning, the boundaries have started to blur...
-(Updated 12 SEP 2017)
+(Updated 9 DEC 2017)
 categories: machine-learning
 permalink: learning-math/
 tags: [machine-learning, recurrent-neural-networks, keras]